maxensas/xiletrade/README.md

 ### Third party tools usage - [GGG Developper Docs](https://www.pathofexile.com/developer/docs/index#policy) :
 Xiletrade isn't affiliated with or endorsed by Grinding Gear Games in any way.<br>
 You are invited to read GGG's policy on third-party tools through the link above.
-All measures concerning executable apps are respected, the management of authorizations with 0auth2 ensured by GGG will be implemented on Xiletrade.<br>
+All measures concerning executable apps are respected.
+An authorization management with 0auth2 will be implemented on Xiletrade, requiring a dedicated server to run.<br>

 ### Privacy policy for Xiletrade
 Xiletrade will provide help with its features but will prevent misuse.
 Xiletrade does not use any APM service to collect telemetry or metrics.